KrailOrg/krail/README.md

 #krail

 Krail provides a framework for rapid Java web development by combining Vaadin, Guice, Apache Shiro, Apache Commons Configuration and others.
-For more information, see the comprehensive [Tutorial](http://krail.readthedocs.org/en/latest/) (still in development but a large part of it is complete)
+For more information, see the comprehensive [Tutorial](http://krail.readthedocs.org/en/latest/), which also makes a reasonable demo.
+(You can clone directly from the [Tutorial repo](https://github.com/davidsowerby/krail-tutorial))

 This core library provides: